PokeNavBot/pokenav-documentation/_sources/index.rst.txt

     * Rule-based automatic notifications via discord

 * Trading support
-    * Advertise your wanted trades and let PokeNav act as a notification inbox.
+    * Advertise your want / offers for trades and let PokeNav act as a notification inbox.

 * Badges
     * Create badges for community events, contests and in-game achievements.